anoopk18/anoopk18.github.io/_pages/cv.md

 * Fall 2018 & Spring 2019: Project Associate

-  State University of New York Engineering Science Intramural
+  *State University of New York Engineering Science Intramural*
   Project: Unmanned Aerial Vehicles (UAV) Design, Build and Fly

-  Duties included:
    * Proposed a solution to the SAVER challenge, which required a fully autonomous UAV capable of assisting astronauts in distress within a maritime environment
    * Delegated a team of 5 students to design, build and pilot a mini-UAV by meeting all constraints of the test including